nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

+A tech savvy insurance agent who:
-* has a need to manage a significant number of contacts
+* has to manage a significant number of clients and their different profiles
-* prefer desktop apps over other types
-* can type fast
-* prefers typing to mouse interactions
+* prefers quick commands to locate his clients in his address book
-* is reasonably comfortable using CLI apps
+* has to meet up with clients to introduce new packages at different locations
+* is on the move often, prefers an app that can be used efficiently and relabily on the go

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**:
+* Allow clients to be saved, ordered and filtered by different categories
+* Allow different pieces of data to be saved for different clients
+* Has short commands for address book to be used efficiently and reliably on the go

 ### User stories